Distance: 4.6 miles (7.4 km) round trip

 If this proves to be too much for you or you can't find a place to park, another trail leaves from near the Tuolumne Meadows Lodge, which has lots of parking, and reaches the main trailhead after about two miles, stretching the hike into a solid 8-plus mile workout.

 The trail, though generally smooth, does have some spots full of rocks and roots waiting to faceplant inattentive hikers.
-There really should be some webcams here.
+Watch your step if you're hiking by headlamp.

 The elevation can be a factor if you're not used to it.
 If you think you feel yourself getting sucked towards the moon, it's probably not the earth's reduced gravitational pull, but altitude sickness instead.
 Seek help.